Henry Clifton Sorby: Petrography

+Sorby was one of the first to understand the role and the importance of microscopic processes to explain material deformation and large scale phenomena such as rock cleavage and rock folding caused by tectonic uplift and orogeny.

+He studied the microscopical structure of meteorites.

+In the summer of 1876 at South Kensington, he gave a lecture to science teachers on microscopes.

+Metallography

 In 1863, he used etching with acid to study the microscopic structure of iron and steel.
 Using this technique, he was the first in England to understand that a small but precise quantity of carbon gave steel its strength.
-This paved the way for Henry Bessemer and Robert Forester Mushet to develop the method for mass-producing steel.
+His metallographic observations allowed to scientifically confirm the merits and the soundness of the process patented by Henry Bessemer in 1855, and improved by Robert Forester Mushet in 1856, for mass-production of steel.
 Due to this accomplishment, Sorby is known to modern metallurgists as the "father of metallography", with an award bearing his name being offered by the International Metallographic Society for lifetime achievement.